sudharshan1234/532-Project-Wiki-Top-Topics/readme.md

 1. Install dependencies by running: pip install -r requirements.txt

-2. Set up Kafka and Zookeeper using Docker Compose (If running in local, if AWS MSK is being used, make sure to update the bootstrap servers in producer and consumer): docker-compose up
+2. Set up Kafka and Zookeeper using Docker Compose (If running in local.
+If AWS MSK is being used, make sure to update the bootstrap servers in producer and consumer): docker-compose up

-3. Create a Kafka topic named `wiki-changes` (replace the bootstrap servers here if needed): kafka-topics.sh --create --topic wiki-changes --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1
+3. Create a Kafka topic named `wiki-changes` (replace the bootstrap servers here if required): kafka-topics.sh --create --topic wiki-changes --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1

 ## Usage